 Schloss Hamm, Medieval fortress in Hamm, Eifel region, Germany.

-Schloss Hamm is a medieval castle in the Eifel region featuring a Gothic hall, Baroque chapel, and several towers surrounded by a circular fortified wall from the 14th century.
+Schloss Hamm is a medieval castle in the Eifel region of Germany, made up of a Gothic hall, a Baroque chapel, and several towers enclosed by a circular fortified wall dating to the 14th century.
+It sits on raised ground and can be seen from the surrounding countryside due to its compact, walled form.

-The castle originated in the 11th century and underwent major reconstruction during the Renaissance under Gerhard von der Horst.
-A severe fire in 1945 required substantial restoration work afterward.
+The castle traces its origins to the 11th century and was substantially rebuilt during the Renaissance under Gerhard von der Horst.
+A fire in 1945 damaged parts of the structure, which were later restored.

 The community of curious travelers